 Screen Objective This screen allows the user to choose the Scheduler settings.

-NOTE: • This screen can be configured only if QoS is started in the system using the Basic Settings screen. • The entries in the bottom form are displayed only if QoS is started in the system.
-Navigation System > QoS Egress > Scheduler Fields Scheduler Id-enter the index that enumerates the scheduler entries.
+- This screen can be configured only if QoS is started in the system using the Basic Settings screen. - The entries in the bottom form are displayed only if QoS is started in the system.

+- THE CHILLE is in the bottom form are displayed only if Qos is started in the system.

+Navigation System > QoS Egress > Scheduler

+Fields Scheduler Id-enter the index that enumerates the scheduler entries.
 This value ranges from 0 to 65535.

-- Next Free Id-specifies an integer which may be used as a new index in the table.
+• Next Free Id -specifies an integer which may be used as a new index in the table.
 The value of 0 indicates that no more new entries can be created in the relevant table.
-This is a read only field. - Scheduler Next-select the next differentiated services functional data path element to handle traffic for this data path.
-Options are: - None-disables traffic handling.
+This is a read only field.

+• Scheduler Next -select the next differentiated services functional data path element to handle traffic for this data path.
+Options are:

+None-disables traffic handling.

-- Classifier-enables classifier setting.
+Classifier-enables classifier setting.

-- Meter-enables the meter setting.
+Meter-enables the meter setting.

-- Action-enables the action setting.
+Action-enables the action setting.

-- AlgoDrop-enables the algorithm drop setting
+AlgoDrop-enables the algorithm drop setting